 Defending against cyberattacks grows more complex.
-The attack surface continues to grow due to cloud computing, IoT, and BYOD.
+The attack surface continues to expand due to cloud computing, IoT, and BYOD.
 Network Operations and Security Operations teams need every advantage they can get for detecting and responding to cyber threats as early as possible.
 That’s why Network Behavior Analytics is so critical.

-Organizations tend to rely on network monitoring tools for monitoring the health of the network.
+Organizations tend to rely on network monitoring tools for checking the health of the network.
 These tools detect and report failures of devices or connections.
 However, they cannot fix issues nor can they identify unknown threats.

 The real pain point is the inability to conclusively tie data generated by disparate sources to the network data, such as application and platform event logs, DLP, malware detection, vulnerability data, threat intelligence feeds, HR user profiles, access entitlements, etc.

 Network Behavior Analytics is a Proactive Approach

 Gurucul’s approach to network monitoring is proactive.
 Gurucul uses machine learning analytics to provide visibility into unknown and undetected threats based on risky abnormal behavior.

 Security professionals are familiar with network analytics – analysis of network data to identify trends and patterns.
 Network Behavior Analytics (NBA) builds on this approach by adding the critical element of predicting and detecting behaviors indicative of security incidents.
 While NBA is not a new concept, modern NBA technology adds big data and machine learning to be more powerful and accurate.